Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Results and discussion

 The light bino case is shown in the right plot of Fig.~\ref{fig:gluinoLSP}.
 Current searches such as Drell-Yan and charged current universality behave as in the gluino LSP case and so they cover almost the same parameter space.
 However, the squark pair production only reaches values up to $\SI{1400}{\giga\electronvolt}$.
 As the gluino is now decoupled, the contribution due to $t$-channel gluino exchange is missing leading to a smaller cross-section.
 Further, there is no dependence on the coupling since, with the bino kinematically inaccessible in this region, the squark dominantly decays directly with branching ratio nearly $1$.

-As before, the single lepton channel is complementary to the existing searches, extending the potential reach.
+As before, the single-lepton channel is complementary to the existing searches, extending the potential reach.
 However, the only mode with power of exclusion here is \texttt{SR\_ej}.
 The branching ratio of the cascade mode via the bino is small leading to a low sensitivity of \texttt{SR\_e3j}.
 Correspondingly, we have not included the \texttt{SR\_e3j} curves.
-In comparing with the gluino LSP case on the left, we see that the single lepton channel excludes more parameter space here.
+In comparing with the gluino LSP case on the left, we see that the single-lepton channel excludes more parameter space here.
 This is because of the higher branching ratio of the direct decay, contributing to \texttt{SR\_ej}; this mode has a cleaner signature and hence higher exclusion potential than \texttt{SR\_e3j}.

 We note that our proposed search outperforms high-luminosity projections of the searches based on Drell-Yan and squark pair production (see dashed gray lines in \cref{fig:gluinoLSP}).
-More specifically, the Drell-Yan constraint barely surpasses the charged current universality constraints from LEP measurements.
-However, for pair production the reach improves for low squark masses, reaching $m_{\tilde{q}} =\SI{2}{\TeV}$ in the light gluino case, and $m_{\tilde{q}}=\SI{1.8}{\TeV}$ in the light bino case.
+The Drell-Yan constraints begin to be competitive at very high masses; although they are still surpassed by constraints from LEP measurements.
+On the other hand, for pair production, the reach improves for low squark masses, reaching $m_{\tilde{q}} =\SI{2}{\TeV}$ in the light gluino case, and $m_{\tilde{q}}=\SI{1.8}{\TeV}$ in the light bino case.
 These projections are based on current searches, which place a strict cut of \SI{2}{\TeV} on the squark masses.
 This limits the sensitivity of our projections.
-Nevertheless, this last search is powerful for low masses exhibiting strong complementarity with the searches proposed in this work.
+Nevertheless, this last search is powerful for low masses exhibiting strong complementarity with the search proposed in this work.

 An interesting observation is that \texttt{SR\_ej} is quite powerful even in cases where the squark has low BR into the direct mode, \textit{e.g}, the light gluino scenario, left plot in Fig.~\ref{fig:gluinoLSP}.
 This shows that a simple resonance $1 \ell + 1j$ search is also a powerful probe of the entire RPV space, even with a more complicated spectrum; not just the leptoquark-like scenario.
 On the other hand, \texttt{SR\_e3j} apart from extending the reach of the searches (particularly at high-luminosities), will be crucial to distinguish between leptoquarks and squarks in case of a discovery.